FreedyPlugins/FreedyPlugins/EnglishWiki.md

 ### `{miniGamedata(test, isPlaying)}`

 Prints whether the test minigame has started.
 Instead of isPlaying, you can use playerList to display all players participating in the mini-game.
-Other than that, it is replaced with the minigame data that was saved separately.
+Other than that, it is replaced with the mini-game data stored separately.

 ### `{color(&aHello)}`
 Replace it with green text